expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 - `E_NOTIFICATIONS_PUSH_WEB_MISSING_CONFIG` - (web only) you did not provide `owner`, `slug`, and `notification.vapidPublicKey` in `app.json` to use push notifications in Expo for Web. ([Learn more here](../../guides/using-vapid/))
 - `E_NOTIFICATIONS_PUSH_WEB_TOKEN_REGISTRATION_FAILED` - (web only) the device was unable to register for remote notifications with the browser endpoint.

-### Use custom notification sound files
+### Use custom notification alert sounds

-Note that custom notification sound files will only work in the standalone build.
-If the notification is send to the Expo client, you will always hear the default sound.
+> Note that custom notification alert sounds will only work in the standalone build.
+If the notification is sent to the Expo client, you will always hear the default sound.
+>

-Only `.wav` file is supported by both iOS and Android.
+> You should use `.wav` audio format since it is supported by both iOS and Android.

-In `app.json`:
+To use custom notification alert sounds, you have to first add the path(s) to your audio file(s) to the `expo.notification.bundledSounds` array in `app.json`:

 ```jsonc
 {